idaholab/moose/framework/doc/content/source/utils/TransitionLayerTools.md

       id=single_layer
       caption=A schematic drawing showing the principle of single-layer transition layer meshing algorithm.

-Starting from the first nodes of the two given boundaries, the first side is trivially created by connect the first nodes of the two boundaries.
+Starting from the first nodes of the two given boundaries, the first side is trivially created by connecting the first nodes of the two boundaries.
 Then, the two possible options of the next side of the triangle are examined, and the shorter length segment between the two boundaries is selected.
 This kind of selection is repeated until reaching the other side of the two boundaries.

 ## Multi-Layer Transition Layer Meshing